neo4j-partners/amazon-cloud-formation-neo4j/custom-templates/neo4j-alb-with-ssl/README.md

 ![](images/cert-issued.png?raw=true)

 ### Stage 2 - CloudFormation Template Installation
-1) Deploy the CloudFormation template in the usual way, either by uploading the CFT to the CloudFormation section of the AWS console, or by running the deploy.sh script:
+1) Deploy the CloudFormation template in the usual way, either by uploading the CFT to the CloudFormation section of the AWS console, or by running the deploy.sh script.
+Remember to take a look inside the deploy.sh script and understand the variables that need to be set before executing it.
+The deploy.sh script takes a single command-line argument, which is the desired name of the CFT.

 ```
 ./deploy.sh nlb-with-ssl